-Since our founding in 2007, we have used this company as a vehicle to create work that is truly independent, original and from the heart.
+Since our founding we have used this company as a vehicle to create work that is truly independent, original and from the heart.

-Michael Orlando is a Toronto-based actor, director, writer, producer and dramaturge.
-He has worked extensively with both Canadian and International theatre and performance companies including: Theatre Passe Muraille, Factory Theatre, Crate Productions, Convergence Theatre, Volcano Theatre, Cahoots Theatre Projects, Unit 102 Theatre, 32 Teeth, VideoFag and Pandemic Theatre (with which he is a frequent collaborator).
+Michael Orlando is a Toronto-based theatre creator.
+He has worked extensively with both Canadian and International theatre and performance companies including: Theatre Passe Muraille, Factory Theatre, Crate Productions, Convergence Theatre, Volcano Theatre, Cahoots Theatre Projects, Unit 102 Theatre, 32 Teeth, VideoFag and Pandemic Theatre.

-Michael is a core member of The Wrecking Ball and is a graduate of the Humber Theatre conservatory program, where he has since become an occasional guest instructor.
+Michael is a core member of The Wrecking Ball and is a graduate of the Humber Theatre conservatory program.

 Sigrid Velis is an actor, producer and arts administrator.
 She has appeared in various independent productions in Toronto and in her hometown of London, Ontario, and has toured across the United States with Kid’s Entertainment/King Cole Theatrical’s production of Stellaluna.

 For the past few years, Sigrid has been focusing on the administrative side of theatre.
 As Alameda Theatre Company’s Associate Producer and Administrator, Sigrid produced the 2011 SummerWorks production of The Intruder, Carmen Aguirre’s one woman show Chile Con Carne and three De Colores Festivals of New Works, and was the Associate Producer for Body Theatre’s Salome’s Clothes.

 For Theatre Lab, Sigrid has produced You Can Sleep When You’re Dead, Centre of the Universe, First Sight and Dead End.
 Sigrid is a graduate of the Humber Theatre conservatory program and has a Bachelor of Fine Arts from York University.